SuzanneWalkerLab/5SATnSeq/README.md

 ## Essential Gene Analysis

 We identified the essential genes using the TRANSIT software Gumbel method (1).
-The scripts below are those used to convert files so that they could be used with the TRANSIT software and to perform a permutation test to determine which genes have significant fitness differences across strains of S. aureus.
+The scripts below are those used to convert files so that they could be used with the TRANSIT software and to perform a permutation test to determine which genes have significant fitness differences across strains of *S. aureus*.

 ### Files Needed
-- __*.tabular__ - The tabular files acquired from processing the FASTQ files (see above)
+- __*.tabular__ - The tabular files acquired from processing the FASTQ files (see above).
 - __*.fasta__ - A chromosome nucleotide fasta for the genome you are mapping to.
 See paper methods for the NCBI accession numbers for the strains used.
 - __*.gff__ - A GFF file output from running Prokka (2) on the fasta files.
 - __make_prot_tables.py__ - A python script that converts the GFF files from Prokka into prot_table files for TRANSIT.
 - __findTASites.py__ - For each fasta file in the directory, makes a list of all of the TA sites available.
 - __make_wig.py__ - Makes a wig file recognized by the TRANSIT software from a tabular file and a list of TA sites created using findTASites.py.
+- __labelWIGs.py__ - Using the master tag list, changes the gene names in the prot_table files into Roary tags that can be compared across all strains.
+Then it uses these new prot_tables to annotate the genes in the wig files.
+For this script to work, the prot_tables have to be named just with the name of the strain and the wig filename has to also include the strain.
+This script works on all prot_tables and wigs in the directory.
+The annotated WIGs are saved as csv files.
+- MasterTagList.csv - A list of gene names and locations from different strains matched up using Roary (3).
+NCBI tags are also included, matched to the Prokka genes based on location.
+- __permutation.py__ - Adds together the reads from all annotated wig files for a strain (file name must start with Roary_*Strain* and must be a csv) and then for each pair of strains, performs a permutation test.

 ### Process
 1. Create Prot_Tables (runs on all GFFs in directory) `python make_prot_tables.py`
 2. Create TA site files (runs on all fastas in directory) `python findTASites.py`
 3. Create wig files (runs on a single fasta-tabular file pair) `python make_wig.py <XXX_TASites.txt> <XXX.tabular>`
 4. Run TRANSIT (see <https://pythonhosted.org/tnseq-transit/index.html> for more information).
+5. Make sure names are compatible with labelWIGs.py and permutation.py (see file descriptions above).
+6. Rename the genes in the Prot_Tables based on the Roary tags. `python labelWIGs.py`
+7. Perform the permutation test.
+By comparing the outputs of this script to the TRANSIT outputs, you can determine which differences in gene essentiality identified by TRANSIT are significant.  `python permutation.py`

-REFERENCES:
+## REFERENCES:
-1. DeJesus, Michael A., et al. "TRANSIT-a software tool for Himar1 TnSeq analysis."
-PLoS computational biology 11.10 (2015): e1004401.
+1. DeJesus, Michael A., et al. "TRANSIT-a software tool for Himar1 TnSeq analysis." *PLoS computational biology* 11.10 (2015): e1004401.
 2. Seemann, Torsten.
-"Prokka: rapid prokaryotic genome annotation."
-Bioinformatics 30.14 (2014): 2068-2069.
+"Prokka: rapid prokaryotic genome annotation." *Bioinformatics* 30.14 (2014): 2068-2069.
+3. Andrew J. Page, Carla A. Cummins, Martin Hunt, Vanessa K. Wong, Sandra Reuter, Matthew T. G. Holden, Maria Fookes, Daniel Falush, Jacqueline A. Keane, Julian Parkhill, "Roary: Rapid large-scale prokaryote pan genome analysis", *Bioinformatics*, 2015;31(22):3691-3693